-Psychology is the science of human behaviour and experience; Psychologists use scientific methods to try to explain our own and others’ behaviour.
-Thi…
+Course Overview Psychology is the science of human behaviour and experience; Psychologists use scientific methods to try to understand and explain ou…

 Full course details

-Standard entry requirements, plus grade 5 in GCSE English Language and GCSE Maths.
+Standard entry requirements, plus grade 5 in GCSE English Language and 4 in GCSE Maths.

 Career options may include teaching/lecturing, social research, management, police and social work.
 Students may consider direct entry into employment or further training.